gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="exclusive-repository-content"></a>
 ## Declaring exclusive repository content

 Gradle lets you [declare precisely which dependencies a repository contains](userguide/declaring_repositories.html#sec:repository-content-filtering).
-This speeds up builds by reducing the number of repositories that need to be searched and increases security by not leaking details about your internal projects.
+This can speed up builds by reducing the number of repositories that need to be searched and increases security by not leaking details about your internal projects.

 As an example:
 ```